 This section tells you how to configure vault requests and vault templates.
 Vault requests and vault templates enable you to bring component sets from external systems into the Serena Release Manager suite.
+Vault templates are used in integration with Development Manager to automate the process of bringing component sets, or baselines, into Release Manager as Definitive Media.
 See the following sections for details.

-Vault Request Purpose [page 138]
+Vault Request Purpose [page 139]

-Vault Request Architecture [page 139]
+Vault Request Architecture [page 140]

-Vault Template Purpose [page 139]
+Vault Template Purpose [page 140]